 Watch this video for a greater insight into stackable planters and vertical gardens.

 This may seem like an obvious choice, but they're a great accessory to be reminded of every now and then.

 Garden planters come in various shapes and sizes to suit the dimension of your garden and the amount of space your garden holds.

 With the vertical garden revolution in full force, it's time that you got in on the act and made the most of a garden trellis.

-The versatility of these products means you can install it on a wall, drainpipe or within a planter (see below).
+The versatility of these products make them suitable for several garden wall design ideas, meaning you can install it on a wall, drainpipe or within a planter (see below).